sunilabrahamindia/sunilabraham/amaa/chinnapulayan-the-dalit-teacher-of-sankaracharya.md

 layout: default
 title: "Chinnapulayan: The Dalit Teacher of Sankaracharya"
 permalink: /amaa/chinnapulayan-the-dalit-teacher-of-sankaracharya/
-categories: [A. M. A. Ayrookuzhiel, AMAA, Publications]
+categories: [A. M. A. Ayrookuzhiel, Publications]
 description: "A. M. A. Ayrookuzhiel's study of the Pulaya Tottam of Pottan Teyyam and its Brahminised Sankaracharya variant, examining how the two versions frame caste, ritual memory, and argument."
 created: 2025-11-27
 ---